What are dental cavities?

 Can dental cleaning prevent cavities?

-What should I do if I suspect I have a cavity?
+What should I do if I suspect that I have a cavity?